Skip to main content

 • Organization: The name of the organization to which the policy belongs.
 An organization can have multiple permission policy files.

-• Display name: Nothing important.
+• Display name: Not important.

 • Sub roles: If the RBAC model is used, which roles will be applied to the permission policy.
 This will add permission policies such as g user role for every user in this role.